Alfresco/acs-deployment/README.md

 Quay.io.
 If you're an Alfresco customer, you can request Quay.io credentials by logging a ticket with [Hyland Community](https://community.hyland.com).

-The images from provide a limited trial of the Enterprise version of Alfresco Content Services, which switches to read-only mode after 2 days.
+The repository Docker image provides a limited trial of the Enterprise version of Alfresco Content Services, which switches to read-only mode after 2 days.
 For a longer trial, you can request the 30-day [Download Trial](https://www.alfresco.com/platform/content-services-ecm/trial/download).

 The Community Edition can be installed without the need of a license or quay.io